-- The conditions, policies and procedures described in paragraphs 120.6 A1 and 120.8 A2 might impact the evaluation of whether a threat to compliance with the fundamental principles is at an acceptable level. - 200.7 A2 The professional accountant's evaluation of the level of a threat is also impacted by the nature and scope of the professional activity. - 200.7 A3 The professional accountant's evaluation of the level of a threat might be impacted by the work environment within the employing organisation and its operating environment.
-For example: - Leadership that stresses the importance of ethical behaviour and the expectation that employees will act in an ethical manner. - Policies and procedures to empower and encourage employees to communicate ethics issues that concern them to senior levels of management without fear of retribution. - Policies and procedures to implement and monitor the quality of employee performance. - Systems of corporate oversight or other oversight structures and strong internal controls. - Recruitment procedures emphasizing the importance of employing high caliber competent personnel. - Timely communication of policies and procedures, including any changes to them, to all employees, and appropriate training and education on such policies and procedures. - Ethics and code of conduct policies. - 200.7 A4 Professional accountants might consider obtaining legal advice where they believe that unethical behaviour or actions by others have occurred, or will continue to occur, within the employing organisation.
+- 200.7 A1 The conditions, policies and procedures described in paragraphs 120.6 A1 and 120.8 A2 might impact the evaluation of whether a threat to compliance with the fundamental principles is at an acceptable level. - 200.7 A2 The professional accountant's evaluation of the level of a threat is also impacted by the nature and scope of the professional activity. - 200.7 A3 The professional accountant's evaluation of the level of a threat might be impacted by the work environment within the employing organisation and its operating environment.
+For example: - Leadership that stresses the importance of ethical behaviour and the expectation that employees will act in an ethical manner. - Policies and procedures to empower and encourage employees to communicate ethics issues that concern them to senior levels of management without fear of retribution. - Policies and procedures to implement and monitor the quality of employee performance. - Systems of corporate oversight or other oversight structures and strong internal controls. - Recruitment procedures emphasizing the importance of employing high caliber competent personnel. - Timely communication of policies and procedures, including any changes to them, to all employees, and appropriate training and education on such policies and procedures. - Ethics and code of conduct policies. - 200.7 A4 The professional accountant's evaluation of the level of a threat associated with the use of technology might also be impacted by the work environment within the employing organisation and its operating environment.
+For example: